Listen to Me

 I host my own interview podcast for women in higher education, the agile academic.

 I’ve also guested on podcasts and webinars to talk about my favorite subjects: Scrum, productivity, higher ed, faculty life, and faculty burnout.
-My most recent chat was with Bonni Stachowiak of Teaching in Higher Ed, talking about the book, Unraveling Faculty Burnout.
+My most recent chat was with Dana Malone on the podcast The Academic Life on the New Books Network.

 In August 2020, I was invited by Bryan Alexander to guest on the Future Trends Forum.
 We talked about well-being, burnout, mental health, compassion fatigue, and boundaries for higher ed folks going into a fall semester colored by COVID-19.

 I joined Dr. Katie Linder on the Research in Action podcast to talk about the relationship between Agile and Scrum, How to use backlogs and sprints, and the joy of a good Scrum board.
 There’s also a bonus clip about how to use Scrum boards with students during group projects.